 SB 2524 amended s.
 464.0195, F.S., to require the biennial gap analysis of the supply and demand of the healthcare workforce to be conducted by the Florida Center for Nursing.
 Additionally, SB 2524 amended s.
-1004.015, F.S., to require the Florida Talent Development Council (TDC), with the support of BOG and SBOE, to develop a survey to annually report 10-year trend information on nursing education programs.
+1004.015, F.S., to require the Florida Talent Development Council (TDC), with the support of the Board of Governors (BOG) and the State Board of Education (SBE), to develop a survey to annually report 10-year trend information on nursing education programs.

 FDOE is working with BOG and the TDC to modify the 10-year trend survey data collection instrument that was used in 2021.
-The FDOE may request additional data from FCS institutions and school districts with postsecondary programs required for this study.
+The FDOE may request additional data from school districts with postsecondary programs required for this study.
 Data collection is expected to occur early fall 2022.
 The TDC will report the results of this survey by December 1, 2022.